South Pitch

 The 12th annual South Pitch was held in-person on November 4, 2022, during the 33rd New Orleans Film Festival.

 Maya Pen won the competition with her narrative feature project Flammable Water.
-Pen will receive an ‘invitation only’ opportunity to apply for an artist grant from Warner Bros.
+Pen received an ‘invitation only’ opportunity to apply for an artist grant from Warner Bros.
 Discovery’s content innovation hub, OneFifty (onefifty.com).
 This grant will be used to create and amplify elevated pitch materials to be used during the pre-development phase of the project.

 Boundaries (Narrative Feature)